CATEGORIES OF ARTICLES

 The short title should not exceed 60 characters (including inter-word spaces).
 It will be used as a running head.

-The name, telephone and fax numbers, and complete e-mail and postal addresses of the author to whom communications and requests for offprints are to be sent should be mentioned in the title page.
+The name, telephone and complete e-mail and postal addresses of the author to whom communications and requests for offprints are to be sent should be mentioned in the title page.

 In general, the use of abbreviations is discouraged unless they help in improving the readability of the text.
 The expanded form of each abbreviation should precede its first use in the text unless it is a standard unit of measurement.

-Structured Abstract: The abstract (250 words) should be structured and divided into four sections: Background, Methods, Results and Conclusion(s).
+Abstract: The structured abstract (300 words) should be divided into four sections: Background, Methods, Results and Conclusion(s).
 It should be a concise and accurate summary of the article and should not contain abbreviations, tables, figures, footnotes or references.
 It should not draw conclusions stronger or more expansive than those in the body of the paper.
-Briefly, the background should explain why the study was done, the methods provide how the study was done, the results provide the salient results along with important data and the conclusions briefly highlight the message of the study.
+Briefly, the Background should explain why the study was done, the methods provide how the study was done, the results provide the salient results along with important data and the conclusions briefly highlight the message of the study.
+For non-structured abstracts, no subheadings are required.

 - Study design